How do I start?

 How much will it cost?

-Fees are agreed on an individual basis and usually range from £35 to £65.
+Fees are agreed on an individual basis and usually range from £65 to £105.
+Reduction for block bookings are available but these change from time to time.
+Please enquire about this when you first contact me.
 Sessions usually last 50 minutes.

 Is it confidential?